yccheok/jstock/README.txt

 2. [2797839] Feature added.
 Note field in portfolio, for user to add note on every transactions.

+3. [2787627] Feature added.
+Remember when is the last view page.

 ==============
 version 1.0.4c
 ==============